isomerpages/nlb-biblioasia/_videos/Singapore Storytellers.md

 Discover untold stories of Singapore in these original video series:
 * *[From Book to Cook](/videos/from-book-to-cook)*, a new cooking show on Singapore’s old recipes;
 * *[Stories from BiblioAsia](/videos/stories-from-biblioasia/)*, compelling video stories from  BiblioAsia articles; and
-* [*The Time Travelling Trio*](https://go.gov.sg/nlb-timetravellingtrio), a kids' series on what life in Singapore used to be like.
+* [*The Time Travelling Trio*](https://go.gov.sg/nlb-timetravellingtrio), a children's series on what life in Singapore used to be like.

 These three video series are part of Singapore Storytellers, an effort by the National Library Board to inspire a future generation of storytellers.